t-mw/throne/README.md

 - replace !== backwards predicate with ability to use '!' anywhere in a phrase
 - ability to arbitrarily nest 'stage' scopes
 - ability to put rule output in 'stage' scopes e.g. in1 . in2 = out1 { subset = () } === in1 . in2 . subset = out1
+- reduce serialization boilerplate with either serde or generated code (like with pest)